Texan English: In the media

 Texan English frequently shows up in the media.
 In the 1950s and 1960s, many Hollywood western movies like Giant, Hud, and The Alamo were set in Texas.
 In those movies, Hollywood stars like James Dean, Rock Hudson, Dennis Hopper, Paul Newman, and Patricia Neal first had to learn how to speak Texan English and were instructed by native Texans.
 Also the famous TV series Dallas was often characterized by Texan English.

 Texas Instruments sometimes uses Texan English in its products.
 The TIFORM software for its TI-990 minicomputer sometimes displayed "Shut 'er Down Clancey She's a-Pumping Mud" as a humorous error message.

 The Texan accent gained nationwide fame with the presidency of native Texan Lyndon B. Johnson.
 A lifelong resident of the Texas Hill Country, Johnson's thick accent was a large part of his personality and brought attention and fame to the dialect.

 The Texan dialect gained fame again when George W. Bush started to serve as president.
 He had moved to West Texas at the age of two and has since retained the Texan dialect.
-Words like America sometimes sounded like "Amur-kah" or even just like "Mur-kah".
+In his speech, words like "America" sometimes sound like "Amur-kah" or even just like "Mur-kah".
 Former U.S. Secretary of State Rex Tillerson also speaks with a distinctively Texan accent.